 For pan-Asian fusion: Foreign Concept

 Chef Duncan Ly is one of Calgary’s most celebrated chefs and Foreign Concept is the ideal encapsulation of his expansive culinary vision.
 Ly draws inspiration from all corners of Asia, melding together Vietnamese, Thai, Korean, and Canadian flavours and techniques.
-The restaurant’s cool contemporary design is the ideal setting for an intimate celebration over plates of squid ink spaghetti, char sui pork steam buns, and beef short ribs with coconut fried rice.
+The restaurant’s cool contemporary design is the ideal setting for an intimate celebration over plates of squid ink spaghetti, pork siu mai, and beef short ribs with king oyster mushrooms.

 For late night club vibes: Lately Restaurant and Bar

 Lately opened in 2019 as an alternative for people who like the feel of a nightclub, the comfort of a lounge, and the food options of a full restaurant.
-COVID-19 has made the party vibes a little more low-key, but it’s still a chic place to safely settle in for some cocktails or bottle service and nibble away on char sui cauliflower, crispy rock shrimp tempura, or short ribs with Thai chile chimichurri.
+COVID-19 has made the party vibes a little more low-key, but it’s still a chic place to safely settle in for some cocktails or bottle service and nibble away on char sui cauliflower, crispy rock shrimp tempura, or duck wings.

 For sushi, noodles, and sake: Goro + Gun